 - i.
-About 28617 trees along the alignment will be felled.
-Plantation would be taken up as per the statute. - ii.
+About 42400 trees along the alignment will be felled.
+Plantation plan is drawn and would be taken up; - ii.
 Afforestation against about 175 Ha. protected forest land to be diverted; - iii.
 Rehabilitation plan for borrow areas/quarry sites; - iv.
-Noise barriers of various degrees or relocation for 13 number of sensitive receptors; - v.
+Noise barriers of various degrees or relocation for 13 number of sensitive receptors: - v.
 Borrow area management plan to control degradation of surrounding landscape for excavation work following of standard IRC-10:1961; - vi.
 Specific safety and silicosis exposure reduction strategy during construction; - vii.
-Soil protection measures; - viii.
+Soil protection measures;

+- viii.
 Temporary drainage during construction; - ix.
-Permission will be obtained for tree cutting with suitable compensation; - x.
-Crossing passage for wildlife near forest area, ponds will be provided for wildlife in forest area, if required; - xi.
-Measures to be taken for archaeologically important chance finds, if any, as per ASI Act. - xii.
+Silt fencing at major bridge work to prevent construction debris, mud etc. going into the river to protect movement of fish fauna; - x.
+Permission will be obtained for tree cutting with suitable compensation; - xi.
+Crossing passage for wildlife near forest area, ponds will be provided for wildlife in forest area, if required; - xii.
+Measures to be taken for archaeologically important chance finds, if any, as per ASI Act. - xiii.
 Estimated cost for Environmental Management is Rs.
+9554 million including land acquisition cost. - xiv.
+Silicosis Exposure Reduction Strategy will be adopted during construction; - xv.
+Waste & debris management guideline has been drawn for the Contractor to adopt & prepare its own plan according to the same; - xvi.
+Guideline for siting, & cons management & construction camp is prepared for reference to the Contractor during construction..

-9338 million including land acquisition cost. - xiii.
-Silicosis Exposure Reduction Strategy is given for reference. - xiv.
-DFCCIL has a Social and Environmental Management Unit (SEMU) headed by General Manager (SEMU) for EDFC, supported by a GM/Env. & Environmental Consultant.
-Field unit is headed by Chief Project Manager (CPM), supported by Deputy CPM and designated APM/Env.
-SEMU together with the field unit will ensure implementation of EMP during pre-construction, construction and operation phases.
+DFCCIL has a Social and Environmental Management Unit (SEMU) headed by General Manager (SEMU) for EDFC, along with GM/Environment & Consultant (Environment).
+Implementation of the project & Supervision of Construction activities will be by Chief Project Manager (CPM), supported by Deputy CPM, PM and designated APM/Env.
+SEMU together with the field unit will ensure implementation of EMP during pre-construction, operation phases and during construction through Contractor.

-Chapter 1.
-Introduction
+CHAPTER 1.
+INTRODUCTION